SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 - The wrong size wedge cannot grip wire and can be pulled out of the terminal.

-• Use Loctite on the thread as a lubricant to prevent galling during assembly.
-Its amazingly easy to literally weld the terminal pieces together by dry tightening.
+• GALLING - Use Loctite on the thread as a lubricant to prevent galling during assembly.
+Also use it on the former so it turns freely inside during assembly.
+Its amazingly easy to literally weld the terminal parts together by dry tightening.
 After tightening, the Loctite becomes an adhesive that prevents loosening.

 • GALLED THREAD - If the thread rumbles (squeaking is OK) it can lead to galling.
 Keep it clean.